zdravkov/kendo-docs/api/dataviz/chart.md

 ### categoryAxis.notes.line.length `Number`

-The line length of the notes.
+The length of the connecting lines in pixels.

 #### Example - set the category axis notes color width